Alex0x12/Projects/Maze Generator & Solver/README.md

 - This program generates a random maze and starts solving it immediately
 - It is made to demonstrate my ability to work with SFML, C++ STD and basic understanding of algorithms and data structures

-## This directory contains precompiled binary for x86-64 Linux and source .cpp file, so you can build it yourself
+## This directory contains binary compiled for x86-64 Linux and source .cpp file, so you can build it yourself

 ## Dependencies